open-telemetry/opamp-spec/specification.md

     // The agent will report ConnectionSettingsOffers status via AgentToServer.connection_settings_status field.
     // Status: [Development]
     ReportsConnectionSettingsStatus = 0x00008000;
+    // The Agent requires the payload trust verification handshake on connection
+    // and signature verification on every subsequent ServerToAgent message.
+    // If the Server does not offer this capability, the Agent MUST terminate
+    // the connection.
+See the [Message Attestation](#message-attestation) section.
+    // Status: [Development]
+    RequiresPayloadTrustVerification = 0x00010000;

     // Add new capabilities here, continuing with the least significant unused bit.
 }